 Are you planning your first backpacking trip (or your 100th) and looking to get your backpacking packing list sorted?
 You have come to the right place.
 I am a super list maker and love sharing my lists with others!
-After tons of research and a backpacking trip under our belt, we wanted to share with you exactly what we took on our most recent backpacking trip and what we would leave behind next time.
+After tons of research and many hundreds of miles of backpacking under our belt, we wanted to share with you exactly what we take on our backpacking trips and what we leave behind.
 (See below to download a FREE printable backpacking checklist)

 In this backpacking checklist, I share every item I bring on a 3-day backpacking trip in the late spring, summer, and fall seasons.
 I hope that this backpacking gear list will help simplify your planning, help you figure out what you need, and if you are just starting backpacking, give you some good recommendations for backpacking gear to invest in that will last you many years.

 Don’t forget to check out our post on backpacking hacks and tips to help your packing go smoothly even on a first trip!